Micro light aircraft

-Pipistrel delivered 120 aircraft by January 2018, while the remaining aircraft are expected to be delivered by 2019.
+Pipistrel delivered 120 aircraft by January 2018, while the remaining aircraft were delivered by September 2019.

 The Virus SW 80 aircraft is built in compliance with design principles of the EASA and Federal Aviation Administration (FAA).
 The outer structure of the aircraft is made of reinforced composite materials.

 The usage of lightweight materials makes it an ultralight or a microlight aircraft.
 The robust design further enables the aircraft to remain stable and quiet while flying through turbulent winds.
 The parachute rescue system in the aircraft can be deployed even at higher speeds.